cmbothwell/cmbothwell/README.md

 ### 📧 You're perfect, let's get in touch!

-If this sounds like a great fit, then wonderful!
-I look forward to speaking with you about how I can drive value for your organisation.
+If this sounds like a great fit, then I look forward to speaking with you about how I can drive value for your organisation.

 You can reach me via: